philippe76/philippe76/README.md

 ### Hi there 👋

+I'm a brand-new self-taught coder 😎

+📆 soon work-study student at **OpenClassRooms** 🎓

-✔️ I’m currently learning React Js and Node Js
+🛠️ Learning JavaScript environment with React and Node

+💥 would appreciate any help or collaboration 💡 💡